 Additionally cider apples tend to have higher levels of sugar.
 While supermarket varieties tend to be in the 12-14 brix range in our growing area, cider varieties will often reach 15 brix and some as high as 20 brix.

 True cider apples also have unique flavor profiles.
 In the same way that one would not want their red wine to taste like concord jelly, the aromas in a good cider are not predominately Mott’s apple juice.
 Some varieties lend themselves to tropical or summer fruit flavors produced during the fermentation.
-Others have slight citrusy notes; still others have a distinctive sweet aroma particular to bittersweets.
+Others have slight citrusy notes; still others have a distinctive sweet and sweaty aroma particular to bittersweets.
 Varieties with tannins will have earthy, smoky, roasted or bitter underpinnings and velvety, deep texture.
 Some varieties will produce salty, steely mineral flavors.

 A few varieties, such as Kingston Black and Northern Spy produce excellent unblended vintage ciders.
 For the most part though, a blend of varieties makes the best cider.
 We generally blend prior to fermentation based on harvest dates and a pH for a healthy fermentation, and blend after fermentation for tannin balance and more subtle flavors.